The perfect holiday island

 - The locals are accustomed to Western tourists on the island, but it’s still a good idea to cover up a bit when you’re not on the beach out of respect.

 - Book accommodation well in advance if you’re travelling to Koh Lanta during the high season.
 While there will always be rooms available, many of the best hotels get fully booked months ahead of time.
+Read all about where to stay in Koh Lanta here.

 - ATMs and currency exchange spots are normally easy to find, especially in Saladan.
 It’s usually most cost-effective to withdraw money in baht, and to minimise extra fees, it’s a good idea to take out the maximum allowed amount at once.